Privacy Filters are Captured by Residues: A Characterization of Free Natural Filters and the Cost of Adaptivity: Preliminaries

 For convenience, we will sometimes write $h_L$ to denote the unique hockey-stick curve associated to a PLD $L$, namely $h_L(x) := \E_{Z \sim L}[(1 - xe^{-Z})_+]$.
 Moreover, like PLDs, hockey-stick curves also capture adaptive composition in a natural way.
+The proof is also in \Cref{app:prelim_proofs}.

 \begin{proposition} Let $M_1 : \cD \to \cY_1$ and $M_2 : \cD \times \cY_1 \to \cY_2$ be adaptive mechanisms and let $\ell^1 := \frac{dM_1(D_1)}{dM_1(D_2)}$ denote the likelihood ratio for $M_1$.
 Then

 \end{proposition}